shadow-robot/sr-ros-interface-ethercat/sr_edc_launch/README.md

 - `lh_serial`: The ethercat serial number for the left hand
 - `lh_id`: The id for the left hand.
 It needs to be the same (but without trailing underscore) as the prefix used in the hand model.

+### Available arguments for sr_edc.launch

+- `eth_port`: The ethernet port/s that will be used to search for etherCAT devices (shadow hands or other devices like RoNeX).
+More than one port can be provided in this argument, using underscore as a separator.
+- `debug`: Set to true for debugging
+- `calibration_controllers`: Set to 0 if we don't want to run calibration controllers (e.g. for the muscle hand)
+- `robot_description`: Xacro file containing the robot description we want to load
+- `pwm_control`: The control mode PWM (true) or torque (false)
+- `config_dir`: Defines the sub-directory used in
+       $(find sr_ethercat_hand_config)/mappings/
+       and $(find sr_ethercat_hand_config)/calibrations/
+       and $(find sr_ethercat_hand_config)/controls/host/
+       to know where to find the parameters for a certain hand.
+       In case we only have one hand this parameter will normally be "", meaning that the desired params are in the root of those directories
+       If it's not "" then it must be followed by a "/" e.g. "hand_2/"